 There is a theory that Martin is a master hypnotist, and the loss of leg control and appetite is a result of that.
 I don’t like this theory because it doesn’t explain why the family members behave selfishly, trying to somehow save themselves.
 This is the very definition of the nature of the characters in the film.
 Martin is not really orchestrating their conversations and behavior.
 This theory is too uni-dimensional and takes away the otherwise complex and bizarre universe that the director has created.

 Where are the cops in The Killing Of A Sacred Deer?

 A kid has been kidnapped for days and beat up real bad.
 Another has gone missing.
 Wouldn’t this be enough for someone to complain, for the cops to snoop around?
 I initially felt I had a fantastic breakthrough and thought perhaps this film world didn’t need cops because there was a godly justice system in place.
 There would be no need for cops or prison if what goes around comes around, people would just behave.
 But sadly, this is not the case because Murphy threatens Martin that he’d die in prison.
-Anna mentions going to the police to take some precautionary measures.
+Anna advises avoiding the police when Murphy talks of precautionary measures.
 It’s just that situation is heavily guarded, and the cops are never alerted about it.

 The Killing Of A Sacred Deer: Ending Scene Explained?